Vale ~ Richard Herba

 RN ET DWDF.S HTM.S JC WWPD WPD CA

-"Not the Messiah - just a very naughty boy"
+"He's not the Messiah - just a very naughty boy"